What Is the Elder Justice Act?

 Requirements of Department of Health & Human Services in the Elder Justice Act

-The Act requires that the Department of Health and Human Services oversee the development and management of the federal resources for protecting our seniors from elder abuse.
-In part, the Act requires the following:
+The act requires that the Department of Health and Human Services oversee the development and management of federal resources for protecting our seniors from elder abuse.
+In part, the act requires the following:

 - Establishment of the Elder Justice Coordinating Council

 - Establishment of an Advisory Board on Elder Abuse

 - Establishment of Elder Abuse, Neglect, and Exploitation Forensic Centers

 - Funding to state and local adult protective service offices

 - Grants for long-term care ombudsmen programs and for evaluation of programs

 - Grants to state agencies to perform surveys of care and nursing facilities.